 [Regulation 2 amended in Gazette 19 May 1944 p.
 388.]

-3. Common Seal
+3. Common seal

-(i) The common seal of the Public Trustee shall bear the words “The Common Seal of the Public Trustee, Western Australia.”
+(i) The common seal of the Public Trustee shall bear the words “The Common Seal of the Public Trustee, Western Australia”.

 (ii) The common seal shall be kept in the custody of the Public Trustee, or such other officer as is authorised by him.